-Year Exte nsion Re search
+Vasa Exte nsion Re search

-rear 1862 1890 1890
+Year 1862 1890 1862 1890

-2009 0.0 0.0 2.0 0.0

 2010 0.0 0.0 2.0 0.0

 2011 0.0 0.0 2.0 0.0

 2012 0.0 0.0 2.0 0.0

 2013 0.0 0.0 2.0 0.0

+2014 0.0 0.0 2.0 0.0

-The following are the project studies planned for the next five years: (1) Information will be disseminated in the form of manuscripts in research journals, lay press, and extension bulletins.
-(2) We shall investigate the epidemiology and ecology of Salmonella enterica in and around farms.
-The ultimate goal is to develop strategies to prevent entry of infection to the farm and to mitigate zoonotic risk (3) We shall conduct molecular biology studies on zoonotic bacteria such as Salmonella spp., Campylobacteria spp., Listeria spp. and E. coli 0157.
-Recent human problems with E. coli 0157 and other zoonotic agents of livestock origin have elevated the need for a descriptive epidemiology, determination of risk factors for herd status, on-farm ecology and association with food chain and human disease.
-(4) Through molecular epidemiology, we shall determine the antibiotic resistance elements of microbes associated with livestock, either as commensally associated flora or disease agents.
-(5) We shall conduct bovine mastitis research to identify transmission factors for Staphylococcus aureus and Mycoplasma spp, the epidemiology, and immune responses to these agents.
-(6) We shall develop milk tests to better diagnose these mastitis agents and improve management of dairy teat chapping and milking time hygiene.
-(7) We shall detect copper deficiency in beef and dairy cattle, mapping the copper deficient areas, and develop strategies for supplementation.
-(8) We shall identify plant toxicities, describing previously uncharacterized problems, and develop strategies for reduction of problems, including studies on pasture/animal disease interactions.
-(9) We shall identify determinants of neonatal mortality in calves as a failure of passive transfer of colostral immunoglobulin and determine farm level management strategies for optimization of maintenance of calf antibody titre.
-(10) We shall identify the determinants for regional and on-farm variation in risk for lupine-induced arthrogryposis (crooked calf disorder) in range cattle.
+The following are the project studies planned for the next five years.
+Information will be disseminated in the form of manuscripts in research journals, lay press, and extension bulletins.
+Investigate the epidemiology and ecology of Salmonella enterica in and around farms.
+The ultimate goal is to develop strategies to prevent entry of infection to the farm and to mitigate zoonotic risk.
+Through molecular epidemiology, determine the antibiotic resistance elements of microbes associated with livestock, either as commensally associated flora or disease agents.
+Conduct bovine mastitis research to identify transmission factors for Staphylococcus aureus and Mycoplasma spp, the epidemiology, and immune responses to these agents.
+Develop milk tests to better diagnose these mastitis agents and improve management of dairy teat chapping and milking time hygiene.
+Identify plant toxicities, describing previously uncharacterized problems, and developing strategies for reduction of problems, including studies on pasture/animal disease interactions.
+Identify the determinants for regional and on-farm variation in risk for lupine-induced arthrogryposis (crooked calf disorder) in range cattle.